Key Concepts

 DESH Bill — Reforming SEZs into Development Hubs (2023-2025)

 The Development of Enterprise and Service Hubs (DESH) Bill — intended to replace the SEZ Act 2005 — was introduced in concept in 2022-23 but its full parliamentary passage has been deferred.
-Key proposed changes: (1) Allows units in "development hubs" to sell up to 100% of production domestically (vs current prohibition of domestic sales from SEZs without customs duty payment); (2) Removes minimum land size requirements (the current 1,000 hectare minimum has deterred many potential SEZ developers); (3) Allows dual-use zones — residential and commercial development alongside industrial units; (4) Introduces performance assessment framework; (5) Removes sunset clause on tax benefits.
+Key proposed changes: (1) Allows units in "development hubs" to sell up to 100% of production domestically (vs current prohibition of domestic sales from SEZs without customs duty payment); (2) Removes minimum land size requirements (the original 1,000 hectare minimum was already reduced to 50 hectares under the SEZ 3rd Amendment Rules 2019, but developers still face land acquisition challenges); (3) Allows dual-use zones — residential and commercial development alongside industrial units; (4) Introduces performance assessment framework; (5) Removes sunset clause on tax benefits.

 The delay in DESH Bill passage has left the SEZ sector in limbo — many IT SEZs (particularly in Hyderabad, Pune, and Bengaluru) have units operating at sub-optimal capacity due to work-from-home trends and the domestic sales restriction.
 The government has been allowing temporary relaxations through the SEZ Notification route.